 Today, DSOs with more than 100 000 connected customers in Norway are legally and functionally unbundled.
-In 2018, the seven DSOs in this category represented approximately 58 % percent of the total connected customers.
+In 2019, the seven DSOs in this category represented approximately 58 % percent of the total connected customers.
 In addition to the unbundling requirements, these companies are subject to participation in a compliance program according to the Electricity Directive and Norwegian regulation.
-The participants of the program have to produce an annual report to NVE that enables NVE to monitor the DSOs fulfilment of the regulations regarding legal and functional unbundling.

-By the end of 2018, there were 113 Norwegian DSOs2 with less than 100 000 connected customers.
+The participants of the program are obliged to produce an annual report to NVE-RME that enables NVE-RME to monitor the DSOs fulfilment of the regulations regarding legal and functional unbundling.
+By the end of 2019, there were 113 Norwegian DSOs with less than 100 000 connected customers.
 These DSOs are therefore exempted from the regulations regarding legal unbundling.
-However, in the event of a merger or acquisition, NVE can require a DSO that also has activities in generation or supply to reorganise into separate legal entities.
+However, in the event of a merger or acquisition, NVE-RME can require a DSO that also has activities in generation or supply to reorganise into separate legal entities.
 39 of the DSOs with less than 100 000 customers are organised in a legal entity devoted entirely to managing the grid.
-All 120 DSOs (with more or less than 100 000 customers) are under regulation concerning neutral and non-discriminatory behaviour when it comes to the DSO's management of the information to customers, supplier switching, metering data and billing.
-These regulations are subject to supervision by NVE.
+All 120 DSOs are under regulation concerning neutral and non-discriminatory behavior when it comes to the DSO's management of the information to customers, supplier switching, metering data and billing.
+These regulations are subject to supervision by NVE-RME.
 The majority of the Norwegian DSOs are publicly owned.